 - 2017, Maryland: $265,000 Verdict Our client has a preexisting back injury that is exacerbated in a rear-end accident.
 She requires five epidural injections.
 The defendant claims she would have needed this treatment anyway.
 The case settles two weeks before trial.

 - 2017, Maryland: $10,000 Verdict The plaintiff, a 32-year-old customer service rep, is rear-ended by a Montgomery County Ride-On Bus at the Metro service exit on the ICC.
 The plaintiff sues the County, alleging lumbar disc herniations.
-The County admits liability for the accident but disputes whether the back injuries were actually the result of the accident.
+The County admits liability for the accident but disputes whether the back injuries were from the collision.
 The jury awards damages of $10,000, which is significantly less than what the Plaintiff was seeking.

 - 2017, Maryland $60,000 Verdict The plaintiff is a 34-year cheerleading coach.
 She is rear-ended on Route 27 in Mount Airy and allegedly suffers cervical disc herniations with radiculopathy.
 Liability is admitted and only damages are at issue.
 The jury in Carroll County awards $60,000.

-The average settlement value for a back injury in an auto accident lawsuit can be anywhere from $10,000 to $100,000.
-The median compensation award for back injury cases is twice as high.
+The average settlement value for a back injury in an auto accident lawsuit ranges from $10,000 to $100,000.
+That is the average compensation payout, our lawyers have had back injury cases that settle in the millions.

 Why such a wide value range?
 Back injuries in auto accidents have a very broad range of severity.
 Our lawyers see cases ranging from soft tissue injuries to spinal cord injuries.
 This is why the average back injury settlement is a relatively meaningless number without knowing what type of back injury the victim has.

 The most money my firm has ever gotten for a client in a back injury settlement was $2.3 million.
-Our client's primary injuries where herniated discs in his back.
+Our client's primary injuries were herniated discs in his lower back.